ucberkeley/brc-experiments/SECURITY.md

 **Don't worry!**

-Just **be responsible** and let us know right away at [aws-support@stat.berkeley.edu](mailto:aws-support@stat.berkeley.edu) so that we can immediately revoke the credentials to keep the bad guys out of the system.
+Just **be responsible** by letting us know right away at [aws-support@stat.berkeley.edu](mailto:aws-support@stat.berkeley.edu) so that we can immediately revoke the credentials to keep the bad guys out of the system.

 ## More Details